The Caterina Grace Foundation seeks to raise awareness and funding to support targeted research to develop treatment

 HOW CATERINA GRACE FOUNDATION WAS CREATED ORIGINALLY

 Tuesday morning, February 28th, Leah and Anthony woke up from the toughest day of their lives.
 The services for Caterina were upon them, but that didn’t scare them.
-Nothing could be worse than what they endured the past 104 days.
-They decided to post a notation on social media, disseminating the bad news, and providing information as to where the services were.
-They included an asterisk at the end with a link that stated, “in lieu of flowers, please donate here.”
-They wanted this tragedy to help others in any way possible – even though they didn’t exactly know how at the time.
+Nothing could we worse than what they endured the past 104 days with Caterina.
+They decided to put a note up on social media, disseminating the bad news and providing information as to where the services were.
+They included an asterisk at the end with a link – “in lieu of flowers, please donate here.”
+They wanted this tragedy to help others in any way possible – even though we didn’t exactly know how at the time.
+This money was going to be split three ways: 1.
+Give 1/3 of the money raised to the ICU and Hospital that cared for her when Leah and Anthony couldn’t – maybe it would help another sick child in an emergent situation.
+2. Give 1/3 of the money to the rehab that cared for her when they couldn’t – maybe it would aid a child recover so they could go home with their loving parents.
+3. Save 1/3 for Caterina’s own foundation – maybe we would find out the exact name of the disease and be able to fund research to help other families that go through something similar.